-2. Figures for 2007/Q3 are those of July.
+2. Figures of total apartments sales for 2007/Q3 are those of July-August averages.
+Term-end stocks for 2007/Q3 are those of August.

 Source: Ministry of Land, Infrastructure and Transport, "Statistics on Building Construction Starts," etc.

 Production, Shipments and Inventories